Technology Education in Action

 - For extensions starting with 9: dial +64 7 837 extension.

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

 This is a non-synchronis, on-line supported programme.
 The first on-campus session includes an introduction to the Technology Education programme and to online teaching as it relates to this paper.
 It will also include an outline of the first assignment and the professional tasks to be completed during the 12 week programme.
 Throughout the semester a range of online tutorials, discussions and activities are presented.
-Participation in each of these is a compulsory part of the programme and contribute towards Assessment 4.
+Participation in each of these is a compulsory part of this programme.

 Linked to the following assessments: